 Therapy with Torie

-Online therapy for the adult children of parents with narcissistic and borderline personality disorders in California, Oregon, and Washington
+Online therapy for the adult children of parents with narcissistic and borderline personality disorders

-Growing up in this type of family dynamic often makes you a skilled problem-solver, someone highly attuned to other people’s emotions and needs, and capable of handling a lot at once.
+When you grow up with a parent you suspect has borderline or narcissistic personality disorder, you learn to become a skilled problem-solver, someone highly attuned to other people’s emotions and needs, and capable of handling a lot at once.

-But it also trains you to doubt yourself, prioritize everyone else’s comfort above your own, and leaves you feeling anxious and exhausted.
+These skills set you up for a successful life in many ways.
+But growing up in this type of family also trains you to doubt yourself, prioritize everyone else’s comfort above your own, and leaves you feeling anxious and exhausted.

 Hi!
 I’m Torie Wiksell, LMFT